 History Of The Open Kitchen Design

 Open kitchen designs are a fairly recent trend.
-Up until the middle of the last century, most homes were designed in a sort of compact way: Different rooms had different functions, and each remained separate.
-It’s common to see this in older homes today, where the dining room and living room are detached.
+Up until the middle of the last century, most homes were designed in a sort of compact way: each room had a different function with walls to separate them from each other.
+It’s common to see this in older homes today, where the dining room and living room divided in some way.

 This wasn’t just a matter of preference, it was also a matter of function.
-It was more common for families to have formal dining as part of their routine, so visible cooking would not be part of that, the same way that you still wouldn’t see the kitchen if you went to a formal event or wedding.
-This also made separate rooms a sort of wealth signifier.
-You still hear this today when someone references having “a library” or “a study” or the “formal dining room.”
-Having enough space that you could separate each room out was reserved for wealthier families.
+It was more common for families to eat in a formal dining room as part of their routine without having the kitchen visible to the rest of the house; the same way that you still wouldn’t see the kitchen if you went to a formal event or wedding.
+Having separate spaces was also a mark of financial success, echoes of which can be heard today when someone says they have a library or home office.

 However, times have changed.
-Now, new buildings will almost always incorporate an open kitchen if not an open plan for the entire first floor, where the space is designed as a “loft” would be.
-Everything is visible, accessible, brighter, and makes socializing and decorating a lot easier.
+Now, new buildings will almost always incorporate an open kitchen if not an open plan for the entire first floor.
+Everything is more visible, more accessible, brighter, and makes socializing and decorating a lot easier.
 Today, many people enjoy a more relaxed, social approach to cooking, where family members help out and entertaining involves sharing a bottle of wine while preparing a meal together.

 In addition, it seems nicer today to have more space visible as soon as you walk into a home.
-Large kitchens that have islands, ample preparation space, high ceilings, and extensive cabinetry are more of a wealth signifier than a separate room is.
+Large kitchens that have islands, ample preparation space, high ceilings, and extensive cabinetry are the modern mark of "making it."
 However, that’s not the main point of an open floor plan, especially when it comes to the kitchen.
 It’s about functionality, accessibility, and appearance.

 Possible Floor Plan Configurations